bravetux/Linux/README.md

 # Linux
-Linux tool and programs in C
+Here I will be adding Linux related tool and programs in C